dainst/idai-field/README.md

 so that test execution stops when the first error is found.

-Additionally, there is a (not yet) stable syncing test suite, which can be started with
+There is are two test suites, called `default` and `flaky`.
+Unless specified explicitely with

 ```
 $ npm run e2e (no)ff flaky
 ```

+the `default` suite gets executed.

 ## Packaging